eozkaynar/Search-and-Rescue-Algorithm/README.md

 * Add addObstacle (removeTile) function.
 * Dijkstra's algorithm.
 * Update tile's ids wrt to IR messages.
+* Grid partitioning.
+* Partition search for one mu.
+* Tile constructor default UNVISITED status.
+* Make a simulation to simulate the search algorithm.

 *TO DO:*
 * Add an enum class for Base and target tiles.
-* Grid partitioning.
-* Partition search for one mu.
-* Tile constructor default UNVISITED status(maybe?).
 * Add an attribute to the tiles indicating whether it is in the range.
 * Rescue algorithm.